 Romford has 119 schools with capacities ranging from 90 to 1205.
 There are a number of schools that cater for special educational needs.
 There is a mix of Voluntary Aided School, Foundation School, Community School, Other Independent School, Community Special School, Further Education, Pupil Referral Unit, EY Setting in the area.

-Pupils aged 11 to 18 attend this Mixed Voluntary Aided School.
-The schools has a capacity of 1205 pupils.
+Pupils aged 11 to 18 attend this Girls Foundation School.
+The schools has a capacity of 1086 pupils.

-It's a Mixed Voluntary Aided School for children aged 11 to 18.
+A Mixed Voluntary Aided School for pupils 11 to 18 years.
 The school enrols 1009 students.

-A Mixed Foundation School for pupils aged 11 to 16 years.
+A Mixed Foundation School for pupils 11 to 16 years.
 The school enrols 930 students.

 Award-winning estate agents with expert valuers,